paul8263/SpringBootThymeleafBlog/README.md

 # Spring Boot Blog Project

-This project enables registered user to publish blog and leave comment on those blogs.
+This project enables registered users to publish blogs and leave comments on those blogs.

 ## Used Frameworks:
 1. Spring Boot